The Town (Richter novel): Writing style

-Richter conducted extensive research in order to convey the historic speech of the early 19th-century pioneers of the Ohio Valley, many of whom originally emigrated from Pennsylvania and the Upper South.
-(For example, they referred to “trees” as “butts”.)
+Richter conducted extensive research in order to convey the historic speech of the early 19th-century pioneers of the Ohio Valley, many of whom originally emigrated from Pennsylvania and the Upper South (for example, they referred to “trees” as “butts”).
 Richter drew from his research in rare collections of old manuscripts, letters, and records that documented the speech of early 18th- and 19th-century residents.
 His sources included Historical Collections of Ohio by Henry Howe and Pioneer Pennsylvania, a compilation of archaic Pennsylvanian slang by Henry W. Shoemaker.
 In addition, he interviewed scholars and former neighbors of pioneer heritage whom he had known in his home state of Pennsylvania and in the Ohio Valley.

 Richter wrote that this early form of spoken language no longer survived in the Ohio Valley.
 He learned that it was found in some areas of the South and Southwestern parts of the country.
 He noted that, although it is often mistaken for a "native" form of speech there, it should be considered “a living reminder of the great mother tongue of early America.”

-In keeping with the passage of time, Richter uses the “pioneer” form of speech in The Town less frequently than in earlier books of the trilogy.
-By this time, Sayward’s husband, her children, and many of the newcomers to the town are better educated and have abandoned the old forms of expression.
+In keeping up with the passage of time, Richter uses the “pioneer” form of speech in The Town less frequently than in earlier books of the trilogy.
+By this time, Sayward's husband, her children, and many of the newcomers to the town are better educated and have abandoned the old forms of expression.
 Toward the end of the book, Sayward is one of the few surviving members of the founding generation of the town.
 Richter expresses only her thoughts and speech in the “pioneer” dialect.